sambam0/Networking_app/replit.md

 - SESSION_SECRET for session encryption
 - NODE_ENV for environment-specific behavior
 - File upload configuration with size limits

+## Recent Changes

+### Database Migration (January 2025)
+- Migrated from in-memory storage to PostgreSQL database using Neon
+- Added database relations between users, events, attendees, and connections
+- Implemented DatabaseStorage class replacing MemStorage
+- Successfully pushed schema to production database
+- Updated all CRUD operations to use database instead of in-memory maps

 The application is designed to be scalable and maintainable, with clear separation of concerns and modern development practices throughout the stack.